chad-38/chad-38/README.md

 <!---
-chad-38/chad-38 is a ✨ special ✨ repository because its `
+chad-38/chad-38 is a ✨ special ✨ repository because its all about me...lol`